- ►What does Druva offer for business continuity?

 - ►Can I configure a virtual machine to replicate data in any AWS region?

-No. By default, Phoenix replicates data and creates AMI in the same region where you back up the virtual machines.
-Phoenix DRaaS requires you to deploy at least one AWS Proxy in the AWS account in the same region (the region where you are backing data) before you can configure the virtual machine for disaster recovery for that account.
+No. By default, Phoenix replicates data and creates a DR copy in the same region where you back up the virtual machines.
+Phoenix DRaaS requires you to deploy at least one Phoenix AWS Proxy in the AWS account in the same region (the region where you are backing data) before you can configure the virtual machine for disaster recovery for that account.

 ►Can I configure a virtual machine to allow a failover to any AWS region?